 I. Jesus Teaches the New Birth

-The Bible mentions many among the chief rulers also believed on Jesus, but would not confess Him, for fear that they would be put out of the synagogue.
-They loved the praise of men more than the praise of God (John 12:42–43).
+Jesus received mixed reactions to His ministry.
+The Bible tells us that the common people heard Him gladly (Mark 12:37).
+He came preaching the gospel to the poor (Luke 4:18), but the “learned” people did not always receive Him (I Corinthians 1:26).
+Many among the chief rulers also believed on Jesus but would not confess Him for fear that they would be put out of the synagogue.
+They loved the praise of people more than the praise of God (John 12:42–43).

 1. Jesus and Nicodemus

-“There was a man of the Pharisees, named Nicodemus, a ruler of the Jews: The same came to Jesus by night, and said unto him, Rabbi, we know that thou art a teacher come from Cod: for no man can do these miracles that thou doest, except God be with him.
+“There was a man of the Pharisees, named Nicodemus, a ruler of the Jews: the same came to Jesus by night, and said unto him, Rabbi, we know that thou art a teacher come from God: for no man can do these miracles that thou doest, except God be with him.
 Jesus answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God” (John 3:1–3).
 Nicodemus did not come questioning; he came to Jesus with what was essentially a compliment.
-He knew that Jesus was from God because of the miracles which He did.
+He knew that Jesus was from God because of the miracles that He did.

-Jesus quickly brought the focus of the conversation to the most important matter in life: How can a person see God’s Kingdom and enter into it?
+Jesus quickly brought the focus of the conversation to the most important matter in life: how can a person see God’s kingdom and enter into it?

+Jesus went to Jerusalem to observe the Jewish Feast of Tabernacles.
+There He made a dramatic and most significant statement.
+“In the last day, that great day of the feast, Jesus stood and cried, saying, If any man thirst, let him come unto me, and drink.
 He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water.
-(But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified.)"
-(John 7:37–39).
-Observe the following facts taken from the statement that Jesus made:
+(But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified)” (John 7:37–39).
+Let us observe the following facts about the statement Jesus made:

-*The person who would obtain this promise must come to Jesus. --The person who would receive this promise must believe on Jesus.
+• The person who would obtain this promise must come to Jesus.

 Jesus Teaches in Parables